What is the R&D Tax Incentive?

 The R&D Tax Incentive is designed to encourage small and large businesses to conduct R&D that may not have otherwise done so by providing cash rebates and tax liability reductions.

-In 2016-2017 tax year almost 16,000 Australian companies registered for R&D tax incentive with a budget of about $3.0 billion delivered in rebates.
+Last tax year almost 15,000 Australian companies registered for R&D tax incentive with a budget of about $3.0 billion delivered in rebates.
 Treadstone is one of Australia’s leading R&D consulting firms provide a full-service helping businesses maximise their R&D tax rebates.

 The ATO and Austrade administer the incentive jointly across a wide range of industries and activities to promote competitiveness and productivity in the Australian economy.